Chewy Granola Bars—Gluten Free and More Free

 This recipe (of unknown origin) has remained in the archives with the hope that I could re-create it one day.
 I’m happy to say that day is now!
-And, my new Chewy Granola Bars are gluten free, dairy free, and refined sugar free; and, therefore, far healthier than the original, plus they taste even better, which I honestly didn’t think was possible.
+Enter my new Chewy Granola Bars, gluten free, dairy free, and refined sugar free; and, therefore, far healthier than the original, plus they taste even better, which I honestly didn’t think was possible.
 Enjoy!

 - ½ cup butter, softened (non-dairy or dairy)

 - ¾ cup almond flour

 - ¼ cup coconut flour

 - ½ cup quinoa flakes (or gluten-free purity protocol oats/oatmeal; see notes)

 - 1 ¼ cups gluten-free crispy rice cereal (like this brand)